-Note: We climbed T.11 on a day that included Three Needles first, T.11 next, then was followed by UN13,159.
+Note: We climbed Bridal Peak (T.11) on a day that included Three Needles first, Bridal next, then was followed by UN13,159.
 The total miles and elevation gain provided reflect climbing all three peaks.
-The actual distance from Three Needles to T.11 is about 1.25 miles with 800 feet of additional gain.
+The actual distance from Three Needles to Bridal is about 1.25 miles with 800 feet of additional gain.
 This route description begins from the summit of Three Needles.

 From the summit of Three Needles, head back down the west side of the south ridge per our description for Three Needles, and return to the notch that allowed access to the south ridge from Porphyry Lake and Basin.
 If you attempt to proceed further along the ridge crest, there will be a difficult notch followed by a traverse of spires and other obstacles all the way to Pt.13,375.
 "Furthermore" on LoJ, describes descending on the east side of the ridge to drop below the rough section, then regaining the ridge beyond Pt.13,375 to continue on to Bridal.